Am I Entitled To My PTO or Vacation?

 You Have the Same Rights to Paid Time Off (PTO) As You Do to Vacation Pay

-Some employers combine vacation pay and sick leave into a single paid time off (PTO) plan that provides a certain number of days employees can take off for any reason.
-California laws are the same for paid time off as they are for vacation pay.
-The paid time off is treated as wages that you earn over time, and you are entitled to receive all your unused paid time off when you leave your job.
+In California, some employers offer a consolidated paid time off (PTO) plan that combines vacation pay and sick leave into a single pool of leave days that employees can use for any purpose.
+The laws governing PTO in California are the same as those for vacation pay.
+PTO is treated as a form of earned wages that accumulate over time, and you are entitled to receive payment for all unused PTO when you leave your job, just as you would be for unused vacation pay.

 Which Wages Are Used to Calculate the Value of My Unused Vacation Time and PTO?